-Masala Kheema can be served as a main course for lunch or dinner, and if you want to eat it with plain boiled rice, be sure to add a daal dish (soup-like lentils).
-Add a leafy green salad, and you have the perfect, well-rounded meal.
+- Masala kheema can be eaten as a main course for lunch or dinner.
+Serve it over plain basmati rice or alongside daal (soup-like lentils).
+Then, add a leafy green salad for a well-rounded meal.

 - If you happen to have leftovers, this is the meal that keeps on giving.
-Masala kheema tastes even better the next day and makes a great toasted sandwich or a wrap filling.
-If you can't or don't want to use it right away, masala kheema freezes well for use later on.
+Masala kheema tastes even better the next day and makes a great sandwich or wrap filling.
+If you can't use it right away, freeze any leftovers to eat later on.